 According to many critics, who do actually understand the banned books, it is not books that promote certain ways of life/beliefs/values that are dangerous.
 The most dangerous books are those that normalise certain ways of life without encouraging readers to question.

-You’ll find a number of children’s books that feature homosexual parenting — an actively ideological sort of story — will nevertheless rely on hegemonic ideologies about relationships in general.
+You’ll find a number of children’s books that feature rainbow parenting — an actively ideological sort of story — will nevertheless rely on hegemonic ideologies about relationships in general.
 For example, the homosexual parents will be monogamous, not too far removed from the nuclear family of the 1950s.
 [This is probably to do with the fact that cultural change happens one step at a time, and the publisher wants to sell some copies.]

 Likewise, you can have an incredibly radical story in something that is at first glance very mainstream.